 The result is a lighting aesthetic that more accurately resembles a high school gymnasium than an intimate setting.
 Photoflood lighting most often affects period pieces, but the trope also particularly stands out in industrial or military settings where bare bulbs are common.

 The easy way to tell the difference between an authentic light bulb and a Hollywood example is if a light source seems strangely intense and much whiter than it would in real life.
 In addition to bunkers and submarines, photoflood lights will most typically be found in scenes relying on diegetic light in an otherwise dark room.

 - The police station in Assault on Precinct 13 (1976) is lit with Hollywood bulbs until they all get shot out.

-- In There Will Be Blood the bowling alley in the final scene suffers from this.
+- In There Will Be Blood, the bowling alley in the final scene features this.

 - The Titanic's hallways are rather dazzlingly lit for a 1912 ocean liner.